kwokcb/materialxgltf/README.md

 ## Build

-There are a number of build scripts in the utiltities folder provided for convenience if users wish to build the repository locally:
+There are a number of build scripts in the [utiltities](https://kwokcb.github.io/materialxgltf/utiltities) folder provided for convenience if users wish to build the repository locally:

 - `build.sh` : Install package and build dependents
 - `build_docs` : Build Jupyter notebooks and run Doxygen to build documentation.
 Note that this will install the `jupyter` package from PyPi.
-Users can all install development dependencies using `pip install .[dev]` from the root folder.
+Users can all install development dependencies using `pip install '.[dev]'` from the root folder.
 - `build_examples` : Build example content.
 This is WIP.
 - `build_dist` : Build  distribution in a top level `dist` folder.